About the organization

 - Fluency in additional languages beyond English

-- Excited by the idea of working in a fast-moving global environment, balancing the opportunity to engage in a wide range of work with the necessary adaptability and flexibility to do so
+- Excited by the idea of working in a fast-moving global environment

 - Self-reflective and open to receiving and giving frequent feedback

-- A self-starter with a strong work ethic who can thrive in a remote work environment
+- A self-starter who can thrive in a remote work environment

 What you'll do:

-- In collaboration with the Global Curriculum & Instruction Manager, refine Generation’s curriculum design principles and curricular approach
+- In collaboration with the Global Director of Curriculum, refine Generation’s curriculum design principles and curricular approach and explore new methodologies or formats (e.g., online learning)

 Worldwide, more than 75 million young people are unemployed.
 But many employers can’t find people with the skills they need for entry-level jobs.
 Generation was created in 2014 to help bridge this gap—at speed and scale.